The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 Source: American Institute for Economic Research, 2019

 That last statistic reveals the opportunity.
 Most people think about career change but never act.
 The 6% who do act report overwhelmingly positive outcomes.
-The barrier isn't ability — it's fear.
+The barrier isn't ability.
+It's fear.

 The data suggests a "sweet spot" for career change in the 38-48 age range.
 You have enough experience to bring value immediately, enough runway to build a second act, and enough cognitive flexibility to learn new domains.
 You're old enough to be taken seriously and young enough to be seen as a long-term investment.